 Lecture notes: Will be posted on Teams

-Some literature (incomplete):
+Some literature and supplemental material (incomplete):